-Located on the third floor of the University Academic Building, The Center for Caring with Technology is an 8300 square foot space that includes two health assessment labs, two adult medical-surgical labs, an obstetrical/newborn/pediatric lab with a home health component, and two standardized patient examination rooms.
+Located on the third floor of the University Academic Building, the CCT is an 8300 square foot space that includes two health assessment labs, two adult medical-surgical labs, a maternal/child lab with a home health component, two standardized patient examination rooms and a medication room.
+At the NDMU Elkridge Learning Center, the CCT is a 9,000 square foot space with a 12-bed health assessment/skills laboratory, two all-purpose simulation labs, a home health simulation lab, three simulation-debriefing rooms, and two classrooms.